Amr Abou El Seoud

 Amr Ali Abdallah Abou El Seoud (born 6 November 1968) is the current CEO of Dar Capital (UK) Ltd, a London-based investment bank regulated by the Financial Services Authority and owned by the Kuwaiti shareholding company Investment Dar.

 Early life

-Born in Giza, Egypt, the youngest son of Muslim civil servants, his father's last post was first undersecretary for the Ministry of Public Works and Water Resources and his mother was a diplomat with the Ministry of Foreign affairs in Egypt.
+Born in Giza, Egypt, the youngest son, his father's last post was first undersecretary for the Ministry of Public Works and Water Resources and his mother was a diplomat with the Ministry of Foreign affairs in Egypt.
 He spent his childhood growing up in different countries due to his parents' working requirements.
 He was educated and lived in Uganda, Kuwait, the United States, the Netherlands, Egypt and the United Kingdom.
 As a child he enjoyed playing football and fencing.

 Career

 He started his career working for US Aid in Cairo as an accountant.
 After six months, he decided to travel around Europe.

 Following his travels, Abou El Seoud returned to Egypt to start his career in accounting.
 He graduated from Cairo University in 1991 with a Bachelor in Commerce and Accounting.
 He worked for a year as an accountant at Coopers & Lybrand, Egypt (now PriceWaterhouseCoopers).
 During this period he met his wife, Soha.

 In 1994, Abou El Seoud moved to Ernst & Young in Kuwait as an auditor.

 In 1996, he was recruited by Investment Dar KSC as an Internal Auditor then received several promotions until he reached Senior Executive Vice President.
 This is the position which Abou El Seoud actively held until 2009.

 In 1998, Abou El Seoud qualified as a Certified Public Accountant in San Diego, California.

 He moved to London in 2008 when he was appointed to his current role as CEO of Dar Capital (UK) Ltd, a Sharia compliant investment banking subsidiary of Investment Dar based in London.
 As Dar Capital's CEO, Abou El Seoud is responsible for the overall management of the company including all capital market deals, landmark projects and growth strategy.